 At present, researchers are most concerned about its hypoglycemic function.
 Insulin is the only hormone in the body to lower blood sugar.
 Vanadium not only has the effect of insulin but also protects islet cells and lowers blood sugar in the body.

 About 15 micrograms of vanadium can be provided in the daily diet to meet the needs of the body.
 Generally, no special vanadium supplementation is required.
 However, for patients with vanadium deficiency or diabetes, high fat, and hypertension, the intake of vanadium from food should be strengthened.

 Cereal products, meat, chicken, duck, fish, cucumber, shellfish, mushrooms, parsley, etc. are all foods rich in vanadium.

-Thank you for reading our article and we hope it can help you to have a better understanding of the interesting facts about vanadium.
+Thank you for reading our article, and we hope it can help you have a better understanding of the interesting facts about vanadium.
 If you want to know more about vanadium and other refractory metals, you can visit Advanced Refractory Metals (ARM) for more information.

 Headquartered in Lake Forest, California, America, ARM is a top manufacturer & supplier of refractory metals across the world.
 We provide our customers with high-quality refractory metals such as tungsten, molybdenum, tantalum, rhenium, titanium, and zirconium at a very competitive price.